-Public Interest Considerations
+C. Public Interest Considerations

-With the emergence of a competitive 911/E911 provider in the Florida marketplace, staff believes the Commission should be aware of potential unintended consequences that affect more than just the current parties to this docket, impacting all carriers in Florida, including wireless and VoIP providers.
+With the emergence of a competitive 911/E911 provider in the Florida marketplace, there may be potential unintended consequences that affect more than just the current parties to this docket, impacting all carriers in Florida, including wireless and VoIP providers.
 Most carriers are directed by statute to provide their end users access to 911/E911 service.
-These carriers may incur higher costs to access 911/E911 service or be forced to rehome circuits, 14 if a competitive provider's selective router is located outside of Florida.
-Staff notes that Intrado Comm currently has no selective routers in Florida, although it will eventually deploy a minimum of two selective routers within the state.
-(TR 190) Staff is concerned that carriers could potentially be transporting 911/E911 emergency calls up and down the state or perhaps even out of state.
+These carriers may incur higher costs to access 911/E911 service or be forced to rehome circuits, if a competitive provider's selective router is located outside of Florida.
+Intrado Comm currently has no selective routers in Florida, although it will eventually deploy a minimum of two selective routers within the state.
+We are concerned that carriers could potentially be transporting 911/E911 emergency calls up and down the state or perhaps even out of state.
 Intrado Comm witness Hicks states that it would be up to the connecting party to determine which points on Intrado Comm's network would be the most efficient for connection.
 The witness points out that AT&T currently has one selective router in each of the 10 LATAs AT&T serves in Florida.
-(TR 195)

-Staff believes Commission involvement in the provisioning of 911/E911 service is important because of the potential impact on the health and safety of Florida citizens.
-Staff further notes that 911/E911 service is an essential service in Florida.
-Pursuant to §364.01(4)(a), F.S., the Commission is entrusted with protecting the public health, safety and welfare and must ensure access to basic local service, which includes access to 911/E911 service.
-Staff believes it is imperative that access to 911/E911 service continue uninterrupted regardless of the 911/E911 service provider.
-Staff's belief is further supported by the FCC which has acknowledged the importance of a state's role in 911/E911 matters.15
+Commission involvement in the provisioning of 911/E911 service is important because of the potential impact on the health and safety of Florida citizens.
+We note that 911/E911 service is an essential service in Florida.
+Pursuant to §364.01(4)(a), F.S., we are entrusted with protecting the public health, safety and welfare and must ensure access to basic local service, which includes access to 911/E911 service.
+It is imperative that access to 911/E911 service continue uninterrupted regardless of the 911/E911 service provider.
+We are further supported by the FCC which has acknowledged the importance of a state's role in 911/E911 matters.